jchip/nix-clap/README.md

 - The root command only executes when:
   - Arguments are provided on the command line, AND
   - No sub-commands match those arguments
+- When multiple non-option arguments are provided, they are checked sequentially.
+If any argument matches a sub-command name, that sub-command executes (and subsequent arguments are ignored for root command execution)
+- If none of the non-option arguments match sub-command names, **all** arguments are passed to the root command
 - All options defined in `init2()` are available to both the root command and sub-commands

 ### Root Command Execution Decision Tree